Dono-Rossi/CSC215/Notes/CPMchapter8notes.md

 # CP/M Chapter 8 Notes
+## THE TWELVE
+* Out of 256 possible cominations of eight binary bits, the 8080 used 244 of them, leaving TWELVE bit patterns unused
+* In the 8085, TWO of these TWELVE combinations are used, 20H and 30H
+* In the Z80, ALL of these TWELVE combinations are used, except the ones in the 8085 are for different functions
+    * Used these TWELVE opcodes for more than TWELVE instructions
+    * Used a one-byte opcode to tell the CPU to fetch the next byte in memory, and decode that as a new instruction
+    * Acted as windows into a whole instruction set
+* This method of the Z80, uses more memory space and time, but provides very powerful instructions
 ## The National Semiconductor NSC800
 * The designers of the National NSC800 had it easy
     * Examined other's products and built off of them